First Italian War of Independence: The decisive defeat of Charles Albert

-The advance of the Austrian troops of the 2nd corps was spotted at around 11 am from the bell tower of the village of Bicocca, around 2 km southeast of the centre of Novara.
+The advance of the Austrian troops of the 2nd Corps was spotted at around 11 am from the bell tower of the village of Bicocca, around 2 km southeast of the centre of Novara.
 The morning was cold and wet.
 Konstantin d'Aspre immediately attacked with his men, but withdrew with heavy casualties.
-In the early afternoon, an attack by Archduke Albrecht's division was followed by a counterattack of the Piedmontese 3rd division which was turned back in turn.
+In the early afternoon, an attack by Archduke Albrecht's division was followed by a counterattack of the Piedmontese 3rd Division which was turned back in turn.
 At Bicocca, the Piedmontese attacked again and the Austrians were forced to pull back to the farmhouse of the Cavallotta (3 km southeast of the centre of Novara).
 At 2 pm there was a break in the fighting.

-Reinforcements reached d'Aspre from the rear of his 2nd corps and he attacked twice with these, bringing his troops almost all the way to Bicocca.
+Reinforcements reached d'Aspre from the rear of his 2nd Corps and he attacked twice with these, bringing his troops almost all the way to Bicocca.
 Ettore Perrone di San Martino then attempted another counterattack, managing to stop the enemy advance, but suffering a fatal wound to the head in the process.
-At this point, the Duke of Genoa intervened with the 4th division and the Austrians withdrew almost all the way to Cavallotta.
-At 3 pm, the Austrian 2nd corps withdrew to Olengo (4 km southeast of the centre of Novara).
+At this point, the Duke of Genoa intervened with the 4th Division and the Austrians withdrew almost all the way to Cavallotta.
+At 3 pm, the Austrian 2nd Corps withdrew to Olengo (4 km southeast of the centre of Novara).

-Just as the Duke of Genoa was forcing the Austrian 2nd corps to retreat, Chrzanowski ordered him to turn around, also instructing the 2nd division under Bes to maintain a defensive attitude.
+Just as the Duke of Genoa was forcing the Austrian 2nd Corps to retreat, Chrzanowski ordered him to turn around, also instructing the 2nd Division under Bes to maintain a defensive attitude.
 This allowed the Austrian troops to reorganise.
 After an hour of quiet, the battle resumed at 4 pm.
-This time, the Austrian 3rd corps attacked and, after an initial success, it was forced to pull back.
-Chrzanowski then attempted a counterattack with the 2nd division supported by the 1st division, but had to abandon it because of the threat from the Austrian 4th corps, which had been recalled from its advance on Vercelli and was now moving in from the west.
+This time, the Austrian 3rd Corps attacked and, after an initial success, it was forced to pull back.
+Chrzanowski then attempted a counterattack with the 2nd Division supported by the 1st Division, but had to abandon it because of the threat from the Austrian 4th Corps, which had been recalled from its advance on Vercelli and was now moving in from the west.

-Meanwhile, at Bicocca, the final, decisive Austrian attack was launched, while to the west the 4th corps began to occupy the Piedmontese forces in that area (portions of the 1st division and of the reserves).
+Meanwhile, at Bicocca, the final, decisive Austrian attack was launched, while to the west the 4th Corps began to attack the Piedmontese forces in that area (portions of the 1st Division and of the reserves).
 Around 6 pm, the whole Piedmontese line was in crisis and allowed the enemy to occupy Bicocca.
 The Austrian vanguard pursued them to the Abbey of San Nazzaro della Costa, 1 km from the walls of Novara.
 Here they met intense Piedmontese resistance led by the Duke of Genoa, which enabled the troops under Charles Albert to withdraw into the city in a relatively orderly manner.

 The Battle of Novara was the last and bloodiest battle of the First Italian War of Independence.
 On the Piedmontese side there were 578 dead, 1,405 wounded and 409 fled or captured.
 On the Austrian side, 410 were dead, 1,850 wounded, and 963 were captured or fled.